About the project

 King's Eagles Athletics program has grown in popularity over the years and our home games now boast of some of the largest fan numbers in the league.
 Additionally, we have seen increases in high school and club teams, along with parents, in attendance.
 Comfortably hosting our guests is important.
 We want to offer them the best experience possible.

-New spectator seating is the next step in King’s 5-year Athletics Centre Update plan.
+New spectator seating is the next step in King’s 5-Year Athletics Centre Update plan.
 The project builds on recent capital investments in team rooms and a new soccer field house.
-Future enhancements include a bold new colour scheme, motorized drop-down curtain, new digital displays, millwork, upgraded gym floor, equipment replacements, and more.
+Future enhancements include a bold new colour scheme, motorized drop-down curtain, new digital displays, millwork, upgraded gym floor, and equipment replacements.

-The improvements we make to these facilities will enhance our sports programs and provide a better space for university banquets, summer camps, graduations, academic conferences, and more.
+The improvements we make to these facilities will enhance our sports programs and also provide a better space for university banquets, summer camps, graduations, academic conferences, etc.

 Next Step: Spectator Seating